-Anna Yuan’s practice focuses on domestic and international patent portfolio counseling, due diligence, and post-grant proceedings.
-Ms. Yuan leverages her experience in software development and product design gained as a product manager of a major software platform at a multinational technology company to build highly valuable patent portfolios covering cutting-edge technologies.
+Anna Yuan’s practice focuses on domestic and international patent portfolio counseling, due diligence, post-grant proceedings, and litigation support.
+Ms. Yuan is a founder and co-leader of the firm’s Life Sciences Data Analytics patent group.
+She leverages her experience in software development and product design gained as a product manager at Microsoft and other companies to build highly valuable patent portfolios covering cutting-edge technologies.

 Ms. Yuan’s practice spans a wide array of technologies, including artificial intelligence (e.g., virtual assistants, natural-language processing, machine learning), autonomous driving (e.g., computer vision, LiDAR technologies), data analytics, virtual reality/augmented reality, virtual machines, network security, social media, consumer electronics, medical devices, drone technologies, and DNA design and analysis software.

 Ms. Yuan’s clients range from emerging start-ups to multinational companies.
 She has extensive experience in developing, strengthening, and managing her clients’ patent portfolios to maximize their commercial value.
 In particular, Ms. Yuan has developed and managed clients’ core portfolios in the United States, China, Canada, Europe, Japan, Korea, Mexico, and Australia.